 The Brage Prize Jury

-Together with a marvelous translator Maria Gołębiewska-Bijak, we are great admirers of Thomas Reinertsen Berg’s talent.
+We are great admirers of Thomas Reinertsen Berg’s talent.
 We love his wit, his ability to share knowledge and his heart for storytelling.
-Here in ZNAK Literanova, we were very happy to publish the Theatre of the World and now we can’t wait to introduce Til verdens ende to Polish audience.
+Here at ZNAK Literanova, we were very happy to publish the Theatre of the World and now we can’t wait to introduce To the Ends of the Earth to a Polish audience.

 Ewa Bolińska, ZNAK Literanova